rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

   * used in complex applications
   * immutable data
   * functional programming
+  * in a bigger size &amp; several developers / teams project
   * testability, scaleability, maintainability
 * container + presenter components is a valid pattern for both
 * react-redux and mobx-react are exchangeable interfaces to React container components